foodcoopshop/foodcoopshop.github.io/en/pick-up-products.md

 ## Enter deposit return

 The deposit will be automatically deducted from the credit of the member when ordering.
-Under "Orders" there is a button "Pledge return", with which the amount of the empties can be entered, which brings the respective member back.
+Under "Orders" there is a button "Deposit return", with which the amount of the empties can be entered, which brings the respective member back.
 The amount is thus credited back to the credit system.

 ## Immediate order for storage products